Home Blog

 I have decided to wear my dress on the “catwalk”!

-There is a prize for “people’s choice”.
+There is a prize for “people’s choice” – a new sewing machine!
 Other attendees at the VIP event will choose who will win.

 How to Make Your Own Custom Dress Form